gofore/angular-basic-training/spas-tooling-and-typescript/README.md

 - Also some "extra" types such as `any`, `void` and `enum`
 - `any` is basically anything like `number`, `string` or `any[]`
 - Types are marked after the name
+- Type declaration can be omitted when assigning
 - Examples:

 ```typescript